AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 * OSGI configuration run modes must reference RDE, dev, stage, prod for the environment or author, publish for the service.
 A combination of `<service>.<environment_type>` is being supported whereas these have to be used in this particular order (for example `author.dev` or `publish.prod`).
 The OSGI tokens should be referenced directly from code rather than using the `getRunModes` method, which will no longer include the `environment_type` at runtime.
 For more information, see [Configuring OSGi for AEM as a Cloud Service](/help/implementing/deploying/configuring-osgi.md).
 * OSGI bundles run modes are limited to the service (author, publish).
 Per-run mode OSGI bundles should be installed in the content package under either `install/author` or `install/publish`.

-Like the existing AEM solutions, there is no way to use run modes to install just content for specific environments or services.
-If it was desired to seed a dev environment with data or HTML that isn't on stage or production, package manager could be used.
+AEM as a Cloud Service does not allow using run modes to install content for specific environments or services.
+If a development environment needs to be seeded with data or HTML that is not in the staging or production environments, package manager can be used.

 The supported runmode configurations are: